 The best of both worlds!

 Continuous Improvement (CI) is the most commonly used terminology when discussing organisational improvements.
 Lean and Six Sigma – both different methodologies – embraces the objectives of CI.
-Lean is primarily associated with the removal of waste withing business process whilst Six Sigma concentrates on improving quality through the reduction of variation in processes.
+Lean is primarily associated with the removal of waste within business processes whilst Six Sigma concentrates on improving quality through the reduction of variation in processes, leading to a reduction in defects.

 The 5 principles of Lean are: